cheapjack/DigitalMigrations/docs/index.md

 ### Further Tools

-Want to find out more about learning this kind of practice it's well worth starting out with [Processing](http://processing.org).
+A good place for artists interested in code, data and this kind of practice is [Processing](http://processing.org).
 Initially check out Dan Shiffman's (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/).

 Then browse the work of a huge community of artists and creatives on the [Open Processing](https://www.openprocessing.org/) site which lets you get coding straight away in the browser without downloading anything.
 You can then move onto downloading to your own computer.

+We cover some Processing basics using a really exciting development of Processing running in your internet browser and `html` documents with [p5.js](p5js.org) which makes it really close to javascript as it shares many methods and objects so good for transferrable web skills.
+Check out classes 3 & 4 for that!

 Then if you want to make physical sensors to generate data it's worth checking out artist [Laura Pullig's](https://tactile-electronics.tumblr.com/) workshop tutorial called [What Does Health Look Like](https://github.com/DoESLiverpool/what-does-health-look-like) using Processing and the [BBC Microbit](https://microbit.org/) a £15 computer system for learning Physical computing.